 Is that all?
 (Un)fortunately not.

-You need to make your page not only present but also active.
-Encouraging colleagues to interact with the page can be tricky, and can take ages, but it is necessary to kick it off.
+You need to make your LinkedIn Company Page not only present but also active.
+Encouraging colleagues to interact with the page can be tricky, and can take ages, but it is necessary to kick your Linked In for business tactics off.

 This practice will increase engagement and make the brand look more trustworthy.
 In some organizations, there is a practice to reward employees for extraordinary activity on LinkedIn.

 Remember about finding a golden mean between the corporate news and the life of the company.
 It is relatively easy to make it uninteresting – but at the same time, it’s easy to make it super appealing.
 Show a human face, share success stories or announce recruitment processes, but try to keep it balanced with other content as well.
 After all, you want people to follow your profile and your story, not stand in the first row with standing ovation all the time.

 Sharing information supports the growth of reach and engagement.
 If the brand already stands out with great engagement, it is easier to make it even larger – people are more eager to interact with brands who already have a strong following base and great content that engages (get inspired by content curation).

 Attractive Company Page with the support of professional Personal Profiles who do not hesitate to share some content from time to time.
 This situation is nothing but win-win for both parties: the brand easily engages others with their LinkedIn strategy, and employees build their personal branding strategies with another pillar – the employer brand.
 You can also use some paid promotion to help with the start.

 Good practices for growing your LinkedIn Company Page

 - We mentioned that engagement is the key to success.
 Use internal newsletters or other social media channels to spread some information about your new LinkedIn account.